How to Clean a Baseball Cap Without Ruining It

 Clean and Maintain Your Hats with Confidence

-Cleaning a hat properly isn’t about using more water or stronger products.
+Cleaning a hat properly isn’t about scrubbing harder or using stronger products.
 It’s about understanding the material, identifying the stain, and choosing the least aggressive method first.

 Most damage happens from excessive heat, too much water, the wrong cleaning solution, or skipping essential checks before cleaning.

-From what you’ve learned in this guide and the other tutorials on this site, you’ll be able to confidently and safely clean and maintain your hats without unnecessary risk.
+At The Captician, we focus on cleaning methods that protect the shape, fabric and brim of a hat while safely removing stains and extending the life of your hats.
+With what you’ve learned in this guide and the other tutorials on this site, you’ll be able to confidently and safely clean and maintain your hats.

 FAQ